John-workshop/Tudoufeiniu/README.md

 # 🎮 Tudoufeiniu
-Official **Tudoufeiniu** GitHub Repository.
+Official **Tudoufeiniu's** GitHub Repository.

 A 2D puzzle game project developed in C.

 ---

 # 📖 Project Introduction
-Tudoufeiniu is a **2D puzzle game** that challenges players to solve puzzles through logical reasoning and interaction with the environment.
+**Between Two Memories** is a story-driven cooperative puzzle game built using Raylib and C language.
+The game is designed to be played by two players offline on separate screens.
+Each player receives different pieces of information so the players must communicate and collaborate in order to progress through the game and uncover the story.

 The game focuses on:
 - puzzle-solving mechanics with high levels of order thinking skills